You are here Home

 Example #5-Priesthood Sunday Cards

 Priesthood Sunday Page to Color

 National Catholic Committee on Scouting Celebrates Priesthood Sunday

-The National Catholic Committee on Scouting has promoted Priesthood Sunday for the past 5 years through their webpage and distribution of PS material to Catholic Scouters.
+The National Catholic Committee on Scouting has promoted Priesthood Sunday for the past 5 years through their webpage and distribution of PS material to Catholic Scouts.
 The latest support comes through the new website developed during 2009 and additions to the Priesthood Sunday webpage.
 We anticipate a broad distribution of this information to Catholic Scout leaders.

-The link below will take you to the wonderful site and gives additional links to appreciation cards that Scouts and Scouters can download and print for their Packs, Troops and Venturing units to use in honoring their pastors, Scout Chaplains and bishop.
+The link below will take you to the wonderful site and gives additional links to appreciation cards that Scouts and Scouts can download and print for their Packs, Troops and Venturing units to use in honoring their pastors, Scout Chaplains and bishop.

-As VP Vocations, and Liaison with the NCCS, I want to express the appreciation of the USA Council of Serra International for the continuous support for Priesthood Sunday and the Serra Club Venturing in Catholic High Schools program.
+I want to express the appreciation of the USA Council of Serra International for the continuous support for Priesthood Sunday and the Serra Club Venturing in Catholic High Schools program.

 I believe that during this Year for Priests we have a wonderful opportunity to work together even closer to build a more positive culture for Church vocations in America.

 Pray!
 Invite!
 Encourage!
 Affirm!
 Vocations!

 ...which manifest themselves.
 They must be fostered.